Defilytica

 STALE#

-No volume in 24h or spread is wide enough that quoted prices may not be tradable.
+No recent volume, or the spread is wide enough that quoted prices may not be tradable.

 Settlements